 Research has found that recruiting and retaining skilled and experienced workers across the aged care sector has been an ongoing challenge, resulting in gaps in workforce capacity and capability – and elderly patients are the ones who ultimately suffer.

 A critical focus of budget funding for both home and residential care will be to increase the skills and knowledge of aged care workers.
 While the industry is regulated through legislation and audits, the care and support workers are, at the end of the day the people responsible for care on a daily and hourly basis.
-The front line workers and their compassion and understanding are vital for the health, safety and wellbeing of every elderly person being cared or by others.
-Funding will focus strongly on registered nurses and incentives to attract them and retain them in the aged care sector.
+The front-line workers and their compassion and understanding are vital for the health, safety and well-being of every elderly person being cared for by others.
+Funding will focus strongly on registered nurses and incentives to attract and retain them in the aged care sector.

-Dementia care is challenging as it can involve dealing with sever psychological, emotional and behavioural issues in patients, and specialist training is a viable use of budget allocation.
-The budget will also increase funding for the Dementia Behaviour Management Advisory Service and the Sever Behaviour Response Teams.
+Dementia care is challenging as it can involve dealing with severe psychological, emotional and behavioural issues in patients, and specialist training is a viable use of budget allocation.
+The budget will also increase funding for the Dementia Behaviour Management Advisory Service and the Severe Behaviour Response Teams.

 Screening of aged care workers is an important part of the recruitment process, particularly in residential care.
 Funding will be used to establish, develop and maintain a single register of workers who have been cleared and excluded during the screening process, across all sectors.

-It’s never an easy time when a loved one has to enter the aged care system as it puts all of the worry at the forefront of your mind and leaves you asking questions like “are they going to be taken care of?”
-With the new budget announcements specifically for Aged Care, you can rest assure that this highly delicate and important part of life is heading into the right direction.
+It’s never an easy time when a loved one has to enter the aged care system as it puts all of the worries at the forefront of your mind and leaves you asking questions like “Are they going to be taken care of?”
+With the new budget announcements specifically for Aged Care, you can rest assured that this highly delicate and important part of life is heading in the right direction.
 Knowing and having peace of mind that your loved ones are in the best hands, with the most skilled individuals who dedicate their working life to looking after those that can no longer live alone and independently.